Triple-Z/DutySystem/README.md

 #### holiday page(option)

-function:mark up holiday
+function: mark up holiday.

 demand:

-  1.decide which day has no duty
+1. decide which day has no duty
-  2.mark up the time/date in the calendar view view structure:
+2. mark up the time/date in the calendar view

+view structure:
 ```
    _____________________________